Redneck: Late 20th and early 21st centuries

 Writers Edward Abbey and Dave Foreman also use "redneck" as a political call to mobilize poor rural white Southerners.
 "In Defense of the Redneck" was a popular essay by Ed Abbey.
 One popular early Earth First! bumper sticker was "Rednecks for Wilderness".
 Murray Bookchin, an urban leftist and social ecologist, objected strongly to Earth First!'s use of the term as "at the very least, insensitive".
 However, many Southerners have proudly embraced the term as a self-identifier.
 Similarly to Earth First!'s use, the self-described "anti-racist, pro-gun, pro-labor" group Redneck Revolt have used the term to signal its roots in the rural white working-class and celebration of what member Max Neely described as "redneck culture".

 As political epithet

 According to Chapman and Kipfer in their "Dictionary of American Slang", by 1975 the term had expanded in meaning beyond the poor Southerner to refer to "a bigoted and conventional person, a loutish ultra-conservative".
 For example, in 1960 John Bartlow Martin expressed Senator John F. Kennedy should not enter the Indiana Democratic presidential primary because the state was "redneck conservative country".
 Indiana, he told Kennedy, was a state "suspicious of foreign entanglements, conservative in fiscal policy, and with a strong overlay of Southern segregationist sentiment".
-Writer William Safire observes it is often used to attack white Southern conservatives, and more broadly to degrade working class and rural whites that are perceived by urban progressives to be insufficiently progressive.
-At the same time, some white Southerners have reclaimed the word, using it with pride and defiance as a self-identifier.
+Writer William Safire observed that it is often used to attack white Southern conservatives, and more broadly to degrade working class and rural whites that are perceived by urban progressives to be insufficiently progressive.
+At the same time, some white Southerners have reappropriated the word, using it with pride and defiance as a self-identifier.